Cheap Things to do in Sydney in 2024

 Watch the Sunrise from a Sydney Beach

-Sydney does a magnificent sunrise – my favourite spots are Bondi of course, Mahon Pool near Maroubra or Turimetta Beach near Narrabeen on the Northern Beaches.
+Sydney does a magnificent sunrise – my favourite spots are Bondi, Mahon Pool near Maroubra or Turimetta Beach near Narrabeen on the Northern Beaches.

 Visit the Botanic Gardens

-With its waterfront setting, 55 sculptures and 3,964 trees Sydney’s Royal Botanic Gardens are worth a couple of hours of exploration.
-There are free tours daily at 10.30 am and 1 pm Mon-Friday or just pack a picnic and enjoy the view.
+With its waterfront setting, 55 sculptures and 3,964 trees, Sydney’s Royal Botanic Gardens are worth a couple of hours of exploration.
+There are free tours several times a week at 10.30 am and 1 pm Mon-Friday or pack a picnic and enjoy the view.

 Ride a Sydney ferry to Manly

-Do it on a Sunday for $2.60 with your Opal card if money is tight.
+Do it on a Sunday for $8.15 with your Opal card if money is tight.
 This 30-minute trip will cover a good part of the harbour, and as a bonus, you get to visit one of Sydney’s iconic northern beaches.
-If you want to make a day of it continue around to North Head Scenic Reserve.
+If you want to make a day of it, continue around to North Head Scenic Reserve.

 Take in some history of The Rocks